ryanthtra/prototypes/angular_intro/README.md

 #### Getting Started

->1. index.html
+>1.
+An `index.html` file has been included in the `angular_intro` folder
 1. **DO NOT** Edit this README file

 #### Feature Set 1 - Toe testing Angular

 >1.
 Within the included HTML file:
-	- Link to the Angular CDN
+	- Link to the <a href="https://developers.google.com/speed/libraries/#angularjs" target="_blank">Angular CDN</a>
+	- ng-app:
-	- ng-app: Correctly include the `ng-app` directive to the applicable HTML element
+		- Correctly include the `ng-app` directive to the applicable HTML element
+	- ng-init:
+		- Create a div within the body
-	- ng-init: Define a variable using `ng-init`
+		- In the opening tag of the div initialize a variable using `ng-init`
+			- Name the variable `myVar`
+			- Set it to any string you like
+	- expression:
-	- expression: Using an Angular `expression` display the variable value in the DOM
+		- Within the div use an Angular `expression` to display the variable's value in the DOM
+1. Run your code
+	1. Do you see your string displayed on the page as expected?
+		1. **YES** - Continue on to Feature Set 2
+		1. **NO** - Return to step 1

 #### Feature Set 2 - The water is fine!

 >1.
 Building on the previous feature set:
+	- ng-init:
+		- Create a new div below the previous one
-	- ng-init: Create an array called carArray using `ng-init` and add it to the applicable HTML element
+		- Create an array called `carArray` using `ng-init` inside the opening tag of your new div
-		- note: the cars do not need to be objects, strings are fine here.
-	- ng-repeat: Properly display all cars in the carArray in the DOM
+		- The carArray should contain at least four car names as strings
+	- ng-repeat:
+		- Within your div create a `<ul>` that contains **1** `<li>`
+		- In the opening tag of the `<li>` add the `ng-repeat` directive with the proper values to loop through your `carArray`
+		- Add an expression between the opening and closing `<li>` tags to display the data from your `carsArray`
+1. Run your code
+	1. Does your `carsArray` display properly as an unordered list on your page?
+		1. **YES** - Continue on to Feature Set 3
+		1. **NO** - Return to step 1

 #### Feature Set 3 - Dude...its friggen magic?!

 >1.
-Building on the previous feature set:
+Building on the previous feature sets:
-	- ng-model: Create HTML input that displays its value below as its state changes (everytime a character is added)
+	- ng-model:
+		- Create a final div after the other two
+		- Create an input of type text inside the input
+			- Use the `ng-model` directive to bind a variable called `myInput` to the input
+		- Create a `<p>` tag bellow the input
+			- Create an expression within the p tag that displays the value of the `myInput` variable
+1. Run your code
+	1. As you type in the input do you see its value displayed below the input?
+		1. **YES** - You've made it!
+		1. **NO** - Return to step 1

 ## After Coding Details

 ##### 1. Save files to Git - Add all modified & created files